ipython/ipython/docs/source/config/inputtransforms.rst

 .. warning::

-    Transforming a full block at once will break the automatic detection of wether a block of code is complete in interface relying on this functionality, as for example terminal IPython.
+    Transforming a full block at once will break the automatic detection of whether a block of code is complete in interfaces relying on this functionality, such as terminal IPython.
 You will need to use a shortcut to force-execute your cells.

 Transforming a full block of python code is possible by implementing a